 A topic should be determined at the beginning of fall term of the second year.
 The candidate's advisor must approve the topic.
 The candidate should also invite a second instructor or another qualified individual (selected in consultation with the advisor) to serve as a consultant for the project.
-These two members make up the Applied Communication Plan committee.
+These two members make up the capstone committee.